Sheraton Vancouver Wall Center

 The Sheraton Vancouver Wall Center has facilities for any size or type event.
 Parking is easy but not free and accessibility for all of your guests is straightforward.
 The only item I would double check is the noise waiver especially if you are having a large party or band and want it loud.

-This DJ in Vancouver gives this venue a 4.5 out of 5 stars
+I give this venue a 4.5 out of 5 stars